ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-adding-zoom.md

 #### Show Me As An Active Speaker

-Include your own camera when you're speaking when using the Zoom Active Speaker feature.
+Include your camera when you're speaking when using the Zoom Active Speaker feature.

 #### Exclude Visible Inputs From Active Speakers Camera

-This will avoid duplicated video by automatically excluding any guests or camera that are already in the current Scene.
-For example, if a Zoom guest's camera source is already visible in your Scene, and the Scene also contain a Zoom Active Speaker camera source, Zoom Active Speaker will not show that Zoom guest as the active speaker when they speak.
+This will avoid duplicated video by automatically excluding any guests or cameras that are already in the current Scene.
+For example, if a Zoom guest's camera source is already visible in your Scene, and the Scene also contains a Zoom Active Speaker camera source, Zoom Active Speaker will not show that Zoom guest as the active speaker when they speak.

 #### Zoom Audio Processing

-By default, Zoom's audio processing such as echo cancellation and background noise removal will apply to your meetings.
+By default, Zoom's audio processing, such as echo cancellation and background noise removal, will apply to your meetings.
 Pick <samp>Disabled</samp> if you want to disable Zoom's audio processing in order to allow your music and sound effects to be heard by meeting participants.

 Keep in mind that disabling Zoom's audio processing could result in echo, so ensure that Ecamm Live's [Echo Cancellation](../014-adjusting-sound-levels/#echo-cancellation) feature or headphones are used when this setting is set to <samp>Disabled</samp>.